jammychong/copyLocalServer/README.md

 # Details

 The copy to local/server will create the folder path and copy your file to the corresponding destination, it will not copy the file if it exists in order to prevent an unwanted overwrite, it will create a txt file in your current folder with the prefix “exists”.
 To overwrite the file use copy/overwrite to local/server, it will delete the text file created by the copy to local/server if it exists.
+Copying folders will overwrite all existing documents in the folder, use it with caution.

 Since the scripts do not access the file explorer’s dialog messages neither progress bar, the script will communicate statuses and errors through a series of text files in the current folder.